-Even though most sales transactions are similar in that you exchange a product or service for money, did you know there are generally two kinds of sales categories?
+Even though most sales transactions are similar in that you exchange a product or service for money, did you know that there are generally two kinds of sales categories?

-They are business-to-business sales (B2B) and business-to-consumer sales (B2C).
+These include business-to-business sales (B2B) and business-to-consumer sales (B2C).

 B2B (business-to-business) sales is a transactional process between two businesses.
 If you sell products or provide professional services primarily to other companies, then you fall into this category.